-Diagnosis in Older Children and Adolescents
+Diagnosis in older children and adolescents

-Caregivers and teachers are often the first to recognize ASD symptoms in older children and adolescents who attend school.
-The school's special education team may perform an initial evaluation and then recommend that a child undergo additional evaluation with their primary health care provider or a health care provider who specializes in ASD.
+Caregivers and teachers are often the first to recognize ASD symptoms in older children and adolescents.
+The school's special education team may perform an initial evaluation and then recommend that a child receive additional evaluation from their primary health care provider or a health care provider who specializes in ASD.

 A child's caregivers may talk with these health care providers about the child's social difficulties, including problems with subtle communication.
 These subtle communication differences may include problems understanding tone of voice, facial expressions, or body language.
 Older children and adolescents may have trouble understanding figures of speech, humor, or sarcasm.
-They also may have trouble forming friendships with peers.
+They also may have challenges forming friendships with peers.